Celtiberians: Late period

 Nearby fields were laid waste and what was not used burned.
 The stronghold of Numantia then was circumvallated with a ditch and palisade, behind which was a wall ten feet high.
 Towers were placed every hundred feet and mounted with catapults and ballistae.
 To blockade the nearby river, logs were placed in the water, moored by ropes on the shore.
 Knives and spear heads were embedded in the wood, which rotated in the strong current.
 Allied tribes were ordered to send reinforcements.
 Even Jugurtha, who later would revolt from Rome, himself, was sent from Numidia with twelve war elephants.
 The Roman forces now numbered 60,000 men and were arrayed around the besieged town in seven camps.
 The Numantines, "ready though they were to die, no opportunity was given them of fighting".

 There were several desperate attempts to break out but they were repulsed.
 Nor could there be any help from neighboring towns.
 Eventually, as their hunger increased, envoys were sent to Scipio, asking if they would be treated with moderation if they surrendered, pleading that they had fought for their women and children, and the freedom of their country.
-But Scipio would accept only deditio.
+But Scipio would accept only deditio (surrender).
 Hearing this demand for absolute submission, the Numantines, "who were previously savage in temper because of their absolute freedom and quite unaccustomed to obey the orders of others, and were now wilder than ever and beside themselves by reason of their hardships," slew their own ambassadors.

 After eight months, the starving population was reduced to cannibalism and, filthy and foul smelling, compelled to surrender.
 But, "such was the love of liberty and of valour which existed in this small barbarian town," relates Appian, that many chose to kill themselves rather than capitulate.
 Families poisoned themselves, weapons were burned, and the beleaguered town set ablaze.
 There had been only about 8,000 fighting men when the war began; half that number survived to garrison Numantia.
 Only a pitiable few survived to walk in Scipio's triumph.
 The others were sold as slaves and the town razed to the ground, the territory divided among its neighbors.

 After Numantia was finally taken and destroyed, Roman cultural influences increased; this is the period of the earliest Botorrita inscribed plaque; later plaques, significantly, are inscribed in Latin.
 The Sertorian War (80–72 BC) marked the last formal resistance of the Celtiberian cities to Roman domination, which submerged the Celtiberian culture.